-Fraserburgh Golf Club
+Fraserburgh Golf Course

 The Club was founded in 1777 however golf had long been played on this rugged coastline prior to that.
 Records go back as far as 1613.

 The 1st Hole is pretty straight with large sand dunes covering the entire left-hand side of the fairway.
 A good drive is required over the path, preferably down the left-hand side as three bunkers protect the right hand rough.
 Do not go too far left through the fairway needs to be found as a ditch also follows the line of the sand dunes and will swallow anything coming in from right to left.
 A long Iron is likely needed to reach the green which again is protected short left and right by two greenside bunkers.
-The 2nd Hole (Braids Bellow) is a tough Par 4 at just under 400 yards dependant on the tees and requires a drive straight up the hill on a fairway with many undulations and a second shot blind to a green where small dunes protect the front of the green.
+The 2nd Hole (Braids Bellow) is a tough Par 4 at just under 400 yards depending on the tees and requires a drive straight up the hill on a fairway with many undulations and a second shot blind to a green where small dunes protect the front of the green.

 Once you reach the 3rd Tee you will see from this viewpoint perfectly undulating, unspoiled linksland.
 The land stretches for miles and looks neverending.
 Huge dunes lining and routing the next number of holes facing you, Small sandhills everywhere you can see creating fairways with tons of character and which will require a huge array of golf shots to navigate through.
 You will also get an idea of what the forthcoming greens have in store for you, Big tiers, and holes that are hidden in punchbowls.
 At this point, you realize you are playing very special links.